Hyperplanes Avoiding Problem and Integer Points Counting in Polyhedra: Introduction

 where $\nu$ is the maximum size of a normal fan triangulation of $\PC$, and $\Delta$ is the maximum value of the rank-order subdeterminants of $A$.

-Thus, finding a good solution to \eqref{avoid_sys} has only effect on the variable sizes of the Barvinok's algorithm.
 However, there is an alternative algorithmic approach to integer point counting, which allows obtaining complexity bounds of the type $\poly(\nu,n,\Delta)$.
 It was developed in a series of works \cite{CountingFixedM,Counting_FPT_Delta,Counting_FPT_Delta_corrected,SparseILP_Gribanov,Parametric_Counting_Grib}.\footnote{For the latest perspective see \cite{SparseILP_Gribanov}, for the parametric case see \cite{Parametric_Counting_Grib}, the paper \cite{Counting_FPT_Delta_corrected} is a correction of \cite{Counting_FPT_Delta}.} In this alternative approach, the norm of the solution to \eqref{avoid_sys} is a multiplicative factor in the bound on its computational complexity.
-More precisely, the following result was obtained in \cite{SparseILP_Gribanov}. \begin{proposition}[D.~Gribanov, I.~Shumilov, D.~Malyshev \& N.~Zolotykh \cite{SparseILP_Gribanov}] Assume that, for any collection $\AC$ of vectors of size $m$, there exists a solution $x$ of the system \eqref{avoid_sys} with $\norm{x}_1 \leq L(m,n)$.
+More precisely, the following result was obtained in \cite{SparseILP_Gribanov}. \begin{theorem}[D.~Gribanov, I.~Shumilov, D.~Malyshev \& N.~Zolotykh \cite{SparseILP_Gribanov}] Assume that, for any collection $\AC$ of vectors of size $m$, there exists a solution $x$ of the system \eqref{avoid_sys} with $\norm{x}_1 \leq L(m,n)$.
 Assume additionally that such $x$ can be calculated for free.
 Then the number $\abs{\PC \cap \ZZ^n}$ can be calculated with